o3de/o3de.org/content/docs/user-guide/features/components/development/reflection.md

 **Note**
 The example omits the reflection code for `SomeClassThatSomeoneHasReflected`\.
 However, you need only reflect the class\.
 After that, you can freely reflect members or containers of that class in other classes\.

-For C\+\+ API reference documentation on the serialize context, see the [SerializeContext Class Reference](https://docs.aws.amazon.com/lumberyard/latest/apireference/class_a_z_1_1_serialize_context.html) in the [Amazon Lumberyard C\+\+ API Reference](https://docs.aws.amazon.com/lumberyard/latest/apireference/)\.
+For C\+\+ API reference documentation on the serialize context, see the [SerializeContext Class Reference](https://docs.aws.amazon.com/lumberyard/latest/apireference/class_a_z_1_1_serialize_context.html) in the [Open 3D Engine C\+\+ API Reference](https://docs.aws.amazon.com/lumberyard/latest/apireference/)\.

 ## Editing {#component-entity-system-reflect-component-editing}

-When you run Lumberyard tools such as Lumberyard Editor, an `EditContext` and a `SerializeContext` are provided\.
+When you run O3DE tools such as O3DE Editor, an `EditContext` and a `SerializeContext` are provided\.
 You can use the robust facilities in these contexts to expose your fields to content creators\.

 The following code demonstrates basic edit context reflection: